LoKI: Low-damage Knowledge Implanting of Large Language Models: Ablation Studies

 Next, we test the necessity of the Layer-Balanced Strategy by fine-tuning Qwen2.5-0.5B-Instruct on the LB Rerank Dataset, using two globally imbalanced schemes.
-We compare these results with models trained using LoKI on evaluation benchmarks.
+Equally, we compare these results with models trained using LoKI on the 6 benchmarks mentioned above. \begin{itemize} \item \textbf{G-H/L}: Globally set the top $q$\% knowledge vectors across all layers that appear most frequently with the \textbf{highest}/\textbf{lowest} attribution scores as trainable parameters. \end{itemize} As shown in Table~\ref{tab:ablation_lbs}, both imbalanced strategies fall short of LoKI, despite using the same quota, underscoring the importance of the Layer-Balanced Strategy.
+Additional BEIR benchmark results are included in Appendix~G.